JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 - Afternoon 2: How to visulize and interpret trees, including phylogenetic uncertainty.
 Dealing with outliers.
 Alternatively, how to get your data ready.
 From databases to sequences alignment
     * Plotting trees tutorial

-3rd Day: Fancy things
+3rd Day: More complex topics
-- How to deal with recombination, Reassortment
+- Selection, fitness, recombination, Reassortment. *Nicola*
    * Inferring Reassortment networks